-Aerotech provides two control interface options for the Unidex 1 controller.
-These are the hand held terminal (TFX) and the thumbwheel (TP) options.
-Both are outlined in figures 4-1 and 4-2 respectively.
+Aerotech provides three control interface options for the Unidex 1 controller.
+These are the hand held terminal (TFX), the thumbwheel (TP) option, and the Thumbwheel Indexer option (TI).
+These options are outlined in figures 4-1, 4-2 and 4-3 respectively.

-The hand held terminal (TFX) option provides the user with the ability to enter manual and program command instructions to the Unidex 1 directly, eliminating the need for a bulky data terminal or computer interface.
+The hand held terminal (TFX) option provides the user with the ability to enter manual and program command instructions to the Unidex 1 directly, eliminating the need for a bulky RS-232 data terminal or computer interface.